DevDreamer2023/PasswordStrengthCustom/README.md

 // requireDigits = true,
 // requireSpecialChars = true
 ```
-## Function without customization
+## Customizable strength function

-- syntax: pwStrength(password , minLength, requireUppercase, requireLowercase,requireDigits,requireSpecialChars)
+- **syntax**: pwStrength(password, minLength, requireUppercase, requireLowercase, requireDigits, requireSpecialChars)
-- Function accepts 6 parameter , first is *password* in string format.
+- Function accepts 6 parameter , first is **password** in string format.
-- *minLength*: accepts integer, you can set desired length for the password.
+- **minLength**: accepts integer, you can set desired length for the password.
-- *requireUppercase*: accepts boolean, if true, the function checks presence of uppercase letters in the password.
+- **requireUppercase**: accepts boolean, if true, the function checks presence of uppercase letters in the password.
-- *requireLowercase*: accepts boolean, if true, the function checks presence of lowercase letters in the password.
+- **requireLowercase**: accepts boolean, if true, the function checks presence of lowercase letters in the password.
-- *requireDigits*: accepts boolean, if true, the function checks presence of Digits in the password.
+- **requireDigits**: accepts boolean, if true, the function checks presence of Digits in the password.
-- *requireSpecialChars*: accepts boolean, if true, the function checks presence of specialChar in the password.
+- **requireSpecialChars**: accepts boolean, if true, the function checks presence of specialChar in the password.

 ```javascript
 console.log(pwdStrength("devDreamer@123",6,true,true,true,true))